dchwojko/restaurant_reviews_app/CHECKLIST.md

 ## Responsive Design

 - [ ] Is the site UI comptabile with a range of sizes?
+    - [ X ] Main Page
+    - [ ] Detail Page
-- [ ] Are images responsive?
+- [ X ] Are images responsive?
 - [ ] Are application elements visible and usable in all viewports?

 ## Accessibility

-- [ ] Are images accessible?
+- [ X ] Are images accessible?
-- [ ] Is focus used appropiately to allow easy navigation of the site?
+- [ X ] Is focus used appropiately to allow easy navigation of the site?
-- [ ] Are site element defined semantically?
+- [ X ] Are site element defined semantically?

 ## Offline Availability